Set up Control Management

 Create your first control

-A control consists of four major components:
+A control consists of six major components:

 • Details: Give the control a name, descriptions and tags.